tdulcet/Distributed-Computing-Scripts/README.md

 Use -h/--help to see all options
 Use --setup to configure this instance of the program

-This program will automatically get assignments, report assignment results, upload proof files and optionally register assignments and report assignment progress to PrimeNet for the Mlucas, GpuOwl/PRPLL, CUDALucas, mfaktc and mfakto GIMPS programs.
-It also saves its configuration to a “local.ini” file by default, so it is only necessary to give most of the arguments once.
-The first time it is run, if a password is NOT provided, it will register the current Mlucas/GpuOwl/PRPLL/CUDALucas/mfaktc/mfakto instance with PrimeNet (see the Registering Options below).
+This program will automatically get and register assignments, report assignment progress and results, upload proof files to and download certification starting values from PrimeNet for the Mlucas, GpuOwl/PRPLL, CUDALucas, mfaktc and mfakto GIMPS programs.
+It can get assignments and report results to mersenne.ca for exponents above the PrimeNet limit of 1G.
+It also saves its configuration to a 'local.ini' file by default, so it is only necessary to give most of the arguments once.
+The first time it is run, it will register the current Mlucas/GpuOwl/PRPLL/CUDALucas/mfaktc/mfakto instance with PrimeNet (see the Registering Options below).
 Then, it will report assignment results, get assignments and upload any proof files to PrimeNet on the --timeout interval, or only once if --timeout is 0.
-If registered, it will additionally report the progress on the --checkin interval.
+It will additionally report the progress on the --checkin interval.

 Options: